HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Our favorite sources are:

-The Spice House, in their blend, basil, tarragon, and chervil, bring a bright sweetness, countered by the earthy notes of thyme and rosemary, while fennel and lavender add a wonderful floral note.
+The Spice House’s blend of basil, tarragon, and chervil brings a bright sweetness, countered by the earthy notes of thyme and rosemary, while fennel and lavender add a wonderful floral note.

-In the Home-Cooked Holiday Collection (available for a limited time), Wildtree brings back its Herbes de Provence blend to flavor your favorite dishes with earthy notes of thyme, rosemary, and savory, a bit of sweetness from basil, mild licorice flavor from fennel, and floral notes of lavender.
+Around the holidays, the company Wildtree brings back its Herbes de Provence blend each year for a limited time to flavor your favorite dishes with earthy notes of thyme, rosemary, and savory, a bit of sweetness from basil, mild licorice flavor from fennel, and floral notes of lavender.

 Making Your Own Herbes de Provence Blend

-In our recipe, we’ve begun with thyme, summer savory, rosemary, and basil that you will generally find in most blends if making the herb and spice mix from scratch.
-To this, we’ve added fennel seeds for their slightly sweet licorice-like taste.
-Then finally, marjoram and lavender’s addition attach somewhat sharp woody undertones of mint and an almost sweet floral and citrusy flavor to the blend.
+Our recipe begins with thyme, summer savory, Rosemary, and basil, which you will generally find in most blends if making the herb and spice mix from scratch.
+We’ve added fennel seeds for their slightly sweet licorice-like taste.
+Finally, marjoram and lavender additions attach somewhat sharp woody undertones of mint and an almost sweet floral and citrusy flavor to the blend.

 3 tablespoons dried Summer Savory